asynchroza/asynchroza.github.io/_posts/databases/2024-03-02-database-indexes.md

 4         Emily Turner
 ```

 If you designate `name` as a clustered index, depending on the sorting algorithm, you could incur significant costs due to physically shifting/moving a substantial amount of data.
+If the cluster is created on the `name` column, the rows of the table are stored physically in ascending or descending order of `name`.

 ### Non-clustered index